CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The defibrillator report viewer can be used to review events recorded by a NIHON KOHDEN defibrillator

 Below shows a review screen of an AED-2100 defibrillation event using the QP-551VK software; the event was recorded using a simulator with TTR value of 49 ohm.
+Notice the discharge output of AED-2100 is the same as older TEC-2200K monophasic defibrillator!

 In the TEC-2200K series manual mode, the monophasic defibrillator energy storage has the following choices: